scsm-ua/kirtan-guide-en/songs/gopinath-mama-nivedana-shiuno.md

     gopīnāth, tumi kṛpā-pārābāra
     jīvera kāraṇe,     āsiyā prapañche, līlā koile subistāra

 Oh Gopīnāth, You are the ocean of mercy.
-Having come into this phenomenal world, You expand Your di- vine Pastimes for the sake of the fallen souls.
+Having come into this phenomenal world, You expand Your divine Pastimes for the sake of the fallen souls.

 #### 8

     gopīnāth, āmi ki doṣera doṣī
     asura sakala,     pāilo charaṇa, vinoda thākilo bosi

-Oh Gopīnāth, I am so sinful that although all the demons attained Your lotus feet, Bhakti Vinod has re- mained in worldly existence.
+Oh Gopīnāth, I am so sinful that although all the demons attained Your lotus feet, Bhakti Vinod has remained in worldly existence.